 Michelle Barton is an Assistant Professor of Organizational Behavior at Boston University’s School of Management where she teaches executives and MBAs.
 Her research considers how people and organizations manage uncertain, dynamic events as they are unfolding.
-Drawing from a variety of empirical settings, including wildland fire-fighting, high tech entrepreneurship and military operations, she focuses on practices that facilitate awareness and interpretation of unfolding events and the capacity for flexible and adaptive response.
+Drawing from a variety of empirical settings, including wildland firefighting, high tech entrepreneurship and military operations, she focuses on practices that facilitate productive engagement as situations unfold and that enable resilience, learning and adaptive response.
 Her work bridges the domains of crisis management, organizational learning and technology innovation.

 Ph D, University of Michigan, Ross School of Business, Management and Organizations, 2010.